deletedcu/angular-demo/lectures/day-3/angular-packages.md

 # Major Angular Packages Breakdown

-In this lesson, we will discuss the most popular and frequently used packages in Angular.
+In this lesson, we'll discuss the most popular and frequently-used packages in Angular.

-### Why is this important?
+### Why Is This important?

 Angular, and front-end web development in general, can be an intimidating field because there are so many tools to choose from.

-By the end of this lesson, we will cover the essentials so developers can focus on just what they need, and filter out the rest until later.
+By the end of this lesson, we'll cover the essentials so developers can focus on just what they need, and filter out the rest until later.

-### What are the objectives?
+### What Are the Objectives?
-*After this workshop, developers will be able to:*
+*After this lesson, you will be able to:*

-- **List** the most important packages in Angular
+- **List** the most important packages in Angular.
-- **Integrate** these packages into an Angular project
+- **Integrate** these packages into an Angular project.

 ## Feature Packages

 ### Core

-`@angular/core`: Critical runtime parts of the framework needed by every application.
-Includes all metadata decorators, Component, Directive, dependency injection, and the component lifecycle hooks.
+`@angular/core`: The critical runtime parts of the framework needed by every application.
+Includes all metadata decorators, components, directives, dependency injections, and the component lifecycle hooks.

 ### Common